 I’ve always loved the beauty of nature and being outside.
-I see pictures of drop-dead gorgeous landscapes, accessed only by hiking or backpacking and have longed to be the type of person that could enjoy the journey of getting there, as much as the beautiful destination.
+I see pictures of drop-dead gorgeous landscapes, accessed only by hiking or backpacking and long to be the type of person that enjoys the journey of getting there, as much as the beautiful destination itself.

 If you live in Northern California or are planning a trip, this is a site that shouldn’t be missed!
 And if you aren’t afraid of hiking, check out the rest of the park as well.
 There are great trails through lush green landscapes.
 You may even find yourself among a small waterfall or two.
 At least we did, that is to say, when I finally learned how to enjoy the journey. 😉

 - The drive to the park along the Pacific Coast Highway is a destination in and of itself!
 Count the time spent getting there as a bonus.
 However, be sure to check the state park website for current conditions.
 Due to heavy rains this year, mudslides have closed access to the park until further notice (as of 2017).
 But don’t let this dissuade you!
 Work is being done to remedy the situation and I’m sure it will be open in no time.

 - There is an entrance fee of $10 per car, per day.
 This fee allows you access to all California state parks until sundown.
 We highly recommend Point Lobos, which isn’t too far away!